 Kent State University is part of the University System of Ohio (USO).
 As a member, Kent State follows statewide transfer credit policies that align courses throughout the Ohio system.
 This allows for easier transfer of your credit and more applicability to academic areas of study.
-Represented among guaranteed transfer credit initiatives are Advanced Placement, Career- Technical Assurance Guides, Tech-Prep, Ohio Transfer Module, Military Training/Experience, and Transfer Assurance Guides.
+Represented among guaranteed transfer credit initiatives are Advanced Placement, Career- Technical Assurance Guides, Tech-Prep, Ohio Transfer 36, Military Training/Experience, and Transfer Assurance Guides.
 The State of Ohio is always reviewing transfer initiatives, so check their page often to see if there are any new potential credits they have reviewed for USO schools.

 1. What AP Credit does Kent State accept?

 Mail: AP Exams P.O.
 Box 6671 Princeton, NJ 08541 Phone: 1-888-225-5427 E-mail: email@example.com

-2. Career Technical Assurance Guides/Career-Technical Credit Transfer (CT2)
+2. Career Technical Assurance Guides/Career-Technical Credit Transfer (Known as CTAGs or CT2)

 Students who successfully complete approved and aligned high school career technical programs in the State of Ohio are eligible to have technical credit transfer to Ohio public colleges and universities.
 This transfer of credit is described in the Career Technical Assurance Guides (CTAG) on the Ohio Department of Higher Education website.
 The CTAG serves as an advising tool to identify programs and courses that are part of this state-wide transfer agreement, allowing students to easily transition from career technical programs into a college degree program.
 Visit Ohio's Career Technical Assurance Guide Approved Courses Reporting System for more information on how your CT2 credit aligns with KSU coursework: Career Technical Assurance Guides/ Career-Technical Credit Transfer (CT2)